josephbeuysmum/Dertisch/README.md

 All kitchen classes in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
 For instance, this mean that two separate Head Chefs that both have an instance of `DTTemporaryValues` injected have *the same instance* of `DTTemporaryValues` injected, so any properties set on that instance by one Head Chef will be readable by the other, and vice versa.
 And the same goes for all subsequent injections of `DTTemporaryValues` elsewhere.

-`DTMaitreD` is responsible for starting `Dertisch` apps; `DTSommelier` is a mandatory requirement for all `Dertisch` view controllers; and `DTSommelier` relies upon `DTBundledJson`, so these three are instantiated by default.
+`DTMaitreD` is responsible for starting `Dertisch` apps; `DTSommelier` is a mandatory requirement for all `Dertisch` view controllers; and `DTSommelier` depends upon `DTBundledJson`, so these three are instantiated by default.
 The others are instantiated on a need-to-use basis.

 Start your `Dertisch` app by calling `DTMaitreD.greet(firstCustomer:)` from `AppDelegate`: